 - If you enter a Grid Reference or Postcode, will search for Grid Square Discussions centred around the location.

 Finding images used in the Discussion area

-- You can enter a Image ID/Number, to find posts/threads mentioning that image.
+- You can enter the Image ID/Number, to find posts/threads mentioning that image.

 - The old advanced image search also allows you to search images mentioned in threads, either specific thread, or any topic.
-This is great for finding images used by specific contributor for example - but note its not cross referenced to the posts themselves.
+This is great for finding images used by a specific contributor for example - but note it's not cross referenced to the posts themselves.

 - this page may also be of interest.